 Now that we are all spending more time at home, newfound hobbies have become king.
 How to make bread, for one, has become a global concern as many flock to learn the art of turning three simple ingredients into the universe’s greatest gift.

 Bread is simple in theory, but anyone who has ever tried it will understand the complications that come with.
 Brioche is a challenge for beginners, sourdough is a serious situation for intermediate bakers, ciabatta can be convoluted even for the advanced — as a novice baking bread, you’re entering uncharted waters.

 Do not let that deter you, though.
 Learning how to make bread is a life skill worth investing in.
 It also doubles up as a way to pass time, and a fun activity to keep your household from disintegrating after jigsaw puzzles stop cutting it.

-To help you, we’ve rounded up some of our favourite resources to learn how to make bread on the internet, from blogs to highly rated recipes.
+To help you, we’ve rounded up some of our favourite resources to learn how to make bread on the Internet, from blogs to recipes.